Retractor on a MADE Lathe

-How it works: a typical retractor is a screw mechanism that is rotated using some form of mechanical attachment to the spindle.
+A typical retractor is a screw mechanism which is rotated using some form of mechanical attachment to the spindle.
 A common approach is to use a belt drive so that, as the spindle rotates, it also drives the action of the retractor to turn the screw.